jncraton/BWMetaAI/README.md

 New AI commands/macros:
 -----------------------

-This includes an AI preprocessor which implements some new commands that you can use if you want to add your own syles or build orders.
+This includes an AI preprocessor which implements some new commands that you can use if you want to contribute to this project.

 ### If blocks